HangS111/LSDFormer/README.md

     .\profiles
 This path contains the model configuration files for YOLO11 and LSDFormer.
 Additionally, a template for dataset configuration files is also provided.

+Core source file:

+    .\ultralytics\nn\extra_module
+This document contains all the ideas of LSDFormer.
+If you want to fully understand our method, this is the only document you can read.

 Training and testing script paths:

     .\train.py